Pankaj20202024/Terribly_tiny_assignment_14-11-23/README.md

 2. nav_heading1: Heading text displayed next to the icon.
 3. nav_heading2: Text displayed on the button in the navigation bar.

-### Usage
-To use the Navbar component, import it into your application and include it where needed.

 ```jsx

 import React from "react";